 For the next four years the new company flourished, surviving still another move from the yard in West Palm Beach to make room for a world-class super yacht marina and repair yard now occupying the original homestead.
 During this time, at the 20th street site in Riviera Beach, Rybovich & Sons delivered five boats from 54 to 78 feet, the last two being the largest ever built under the family name.

 New challenges for the company became apparent in late 2008.
 As the world recession deepened, the once full order book became an empty testament to the bad economy.
 In the early 2010, management was forced to make several difficult decisions, including shelving new construction altogether to focus on the development of a full-service marina at the Riviera Beach site.
 Facing the end of the creative process with Rybovich & Sons, I was forced to re-think the partnership and after much prayer and lively debate, made the decision to leave the company and to proceed on my own with a new company, Michael Rybovich and Sons.
-Wayne Jr. and I remain close friends and look forward to helping each other in our various pursuits for years to come.

 The construction techniques at Rybovich today are similar to those used in the later years of Tommy's career.
 Although we have experimented with building in composites and will continue to do so, we still enjoy the creative freedom and superior strength-to-weight ratio provided by one-off cold molding.
 As lighter weight materials are introduced in the industry, we continue to incorporate them into various areas of our boats.
 In doing so, we believe we are combining the best that modern material technology has to offer with the soul and pride associated with something handmade.
 As available horsepower has steadily increased, the speeds and respective stresses on the hulls have also increased proportionately.
 In accommodating these changes, our hullform has evolved into something quite unique to the industry and in which we take great pride.
 Even in a typical January head sea, today's Rybovich boats deliver a dry ride of astonishing smoothness which provokes wide smiles on the faces of the crews that run them.